Do I Have To Sacrifice My Mental Health To Have Kids?

 Advertisement

-They asked if I wanted to hold the baby, and I obviously said yes even though I was scared shitless of dropping her and being denied all future aunt privileges.
+They asked if I wanted to hold the baby and I obviously said yes, even though I was scared shitless of dropping her and being denied all future aunt privileges.
 She was all swaddled up like a burrito, asleep.
 And then she opened her eyes, looked at mine, and just like that I was in love.
-If I felt this as an aunt, I couldn’t imagine the ecstasy of being a mom.
+If I felt this as an aunt, I couldn’t imagine the ecstasy of being a mum.
 Maybe I did want that some day.

 “

-What if the drugs I rely on to keep me sane also make me unfit for motherhood — which I’ve only recently realized I want someday?
+What if the drugs I rely on to keep me sane also make me unfit for motherhood — which I’ve only recently realised I want someday?

 ”